-Ad vantages Disadvantages • Advantages Allows use of existing facilities so additional space will not be required Replacing aging and/or damaged equipment would extend the service life of the plant dramatically Improved operational reliability Large capital investment to replace the existing equipment Cross-contamination problems will still exist, resulting in increased operational costs and reduced water quality.
-Allov requ Rep serv Impr service life of the plant dramatically Safety issues and code violations on the site may still be pres • Improved operational reliability Uncovered, outdoor tanks do not meet best industry practic Workers are exposed to vapors; rainfall is allowed to enter tank, increasing O&amp;M costs. ces. the Allows require Replace service Improv Due to the separate electrical services at the site, a majorit the site is without backup power generation ty of Some operational downtime or reduced flow capacity will b necessary to replace existing equipment and/or structures е Not having current as-builts of the plant could result in incre construction costs due to unknown conditions eased
+- Allows use of existing facilities so additional space will not be required - Replacing aging and/or damaged equipment would extend the service life of the plant dramatically - · Improved operational reliability

-Minimal ability to increase customer base.
+- Large capital investment to replace the existing equipment - Cross-contamination problems will still exist, resulting in increased operational costs and reduced water quality - Safety issues and code violations on the site may still be present - Uncovered, outdoor tanks do not meet best industry practices.
+Workers are exposed to vapors; rainfall is allowed to enter the tank, increasing O&M costs. - Due to the separate electrical services at the site, a majority of the site is without backup power generation - Some operational downtime or reduced flow capacity will be necessary to replace existing equipment and/or structures - Not having current as-builts of the plant could result in increased construction costs due to unknown conditions - Minimal ability to increase customer base.

-Alternative 4 - Construct new industrial pretreatment plant on Greenfield site
+Alternative 4 - Construct New Industrial Pretreatment Plant on Greenfield Site